Equitable compensation notice

 DISCLOSURE REGARDING NOTICE OF PRODUCER COMPENSATION

 Equitable is committed to customer-centricity in conducting its business.
 To that end, we believe that transparency regarding our producer (brokers, advisors, and consultants) compensation practices is appropriate.
 Equitable provides all group customers who purchase an Equitable Employee Benefits product with a Producer Compensation Notice at the time of purchase which explains the types of producer compensation Equitable pays.
-A copy of that notice can be obtained from Account Service: 866-274-9887, Monday-Friday, 8:30am - 5:30pm (Eastern Time) or email@example.com.
+For a copy of this notice contact us at: 866-274-9887, Monday - Thursday 8:00 AM - 6:30 PM & Friday 8:00 AM - 5:30 PM ET or email@example.com.
 In addition, Equitable fully discloses all compensation we paid to producers to our ERISA plan group customers that may be required to file a Form 5500 or similar document, as well as to any other group customer upon request.

 Equitable values its relationships with its producers and its customers, and beyond any obligation you may have under applicable law, we encourage you to discuss with your clients any compensation you receive from Equitable and how it relates to their Equitable Employee Benefits product(s).